Tamiir/TIPE/README.md

 These models are inspired by those used in different studies, you can find the references of the articles in my [MCOT](MCOT_DOT/Mcot_40599.pdf).

-Due to the length of the calculations, the results have been stored in Numpy (.npy) files, they can be found in the [resulats](resultats) directory.
+Due to the length of the calculations, the results have been stored in Numpy (.npy) files, they can be found in the [resultats](resultats) directory.
 In addition, to reduce the calculation time, I used [_multiprocessing_](multiprocess.py).
 The various scripts used for the different calculations are left as comments in the python file.

 <img src="illustrations/16maiRFcharonne.png" width="400">